v2pan/Master_thesis/README.md

         #Abstracts meaning of comparison operator in antural language
         phrase ← ask_LLM("Get semantic phrase for: " + sublist[1])

-        e.g "=" ---> "Has the same sematnic meaning as"'
+        e.g "=" ---> "Has the same sematnic meaning as"

         soft_binding_list ← [] #Construct a list of expression to be included prompt="" #Construct a prompt to feed LLM for i in  temp_list #Iterate over temp_list e.g.('chien','perro','chat','dog')